GM-Coding-Club/birdhouse/README.md

 2. Download the repo: `git clone https://github.com/GM-Coding-Club/birdhouse.git`
 3. Change to its directory: `cd birdhouse`
 4. Start the app: `npm run android`

+# How to Run on Android Devices

+### Enabled Development Mode on the Device
+1. Open the Settings app
+2. Tap About
+3. Tap the Build number row at the bottom seven times
+4. Go back, and select Developer options
+5. Enable "USB debugging"

+### See if your device is visible
+1. Plug your device into your computer
+2. Run `adb devices` in Command Line or the Integrated Terminal
+3. If you see the word `device` on the right side, you're good to go
+4. Start the app the same way: `npm run android` in the repo directory